thuhang291/sales-management-analysis-/README.md

 If the profit is negative (less than zero), the company is losing money and is considered unprofitable.

 ### b.Data Visualization
-The interactive sales management dashboard offers sales managers a centralized view of key metrics.
+[The interactive sales management dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzg5YmM0YmUtNjA2ZS00YWZmLWEzYTUtODVkNzQ0ZTFkNzdhIiwidCI6ImMzYWYzODY0LWU2NjgtNDZkZS04NzQ4LTkzZTRjMzk2M2E4NiIsImMiOjEwfQ%3D%3D) offers sales managers a centralized view of key metrics.
 It provides an overview page showcasing overview of sales performance, followed by dedicated pages that allow for deeper dives into customer data and product data trends over time.
-This allows sales managers to make informed decisions quickly and effectively.

-**Sales Management Dashboard**
-**Customers Detail Dashboard**
-**Products Detail Dashboard**
 ## 4. Recommendations and Actionable Steps
 The increasing number of customers and orders indicates a growing demand for the company's products.